What to Expect In the First Session (Intake)

 Men generally want to get out of therapy as soon as possible,

 even when they were the ones that wanted it the most in the beginning.
-They don’t like the idea of reporting to someone regarding their behavior, and my role as a counselor is to see to it that they follow through on what they promised.
+They don’t like the idea of reporting to someone regarding their behavior, but my role as a counselor is to see to it that they follow through on what they promised.
+Change is hard but it is your responsibility to own up to it and work on fixing your issues with the tools given to you, in this instance, counseling.
 They often agree to anything to get their wives back, and then once she’s home, they go back to their old habits.
+This won’t do.
+If you truly want to win your spouse back you have to earn it, don’t use counseling as a safe goat to pretend change is happening for their sake.
+Actually work to improve and grow for the spouse you say you love.